MicrosoftDocs/power-automate-docs/articles/task-mining-overview.md

   - enduser
 ---

-# Overview of the task mining capability
+# Overview of task mining

 Task mining is a technology that enables organizations to capture detailed steps for tasks performed on users' desktops, either independently or collaboratively with colleagues.